lingsoft/haily-memad-lid-pipeline-test-/README.md

 ### Response structure

 - `lang` (str)
-  - the corresponding identified language.
-Only one language returns
+  - the corresponding identified language ('de', 'en', 'fi', 'fr' or 'sv').
+Only one language is returned.
 - `start` and `end` (float)
   - the time indices of the recognized language parts (in second).
 If use case 1, each start and end pair has a time interval of 2 seconds.
-- `true_label` (str)
-   - the corresponding true label of language.
-One of these labels: 'de', 'en', 'fi', 'fr', 'sv', and 'x-nolang'.
-The property presents only when the corresponding annotation/diarization json text in the request is sent.

 ### Example call